livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

 Editors.
 Section Lead Editors may be either Managing Editors or Associate Editors.

-  i) Responsibilities
+  i.
+Responsibilities
-     1) The Managing Editors coordinate the operation of the Journal and the finances of the journal, maintain the online presence.
+     1. The Managing Editors coordinate the operation of the Journal and the finances of the journal, maintain the online presence.
 Tasks may be divided up among managing editors as they see fit, and specific individual tasks may be assigned to individual associate editors.

-     2) Section Lead Editors handles submitted manuscripts and assigns all manuscripts to associate lead editors.
+     2. Section Lead Editors handles submitted manuscripts and assigns all manuscripts to associate lead editors.
 They make decisions on presubmission letters on about proposed manuscripts, in which they may be advised by the associate editors.
 They make final decisions based on recommendations from the associate editors, and communicate them to the authors.

-     3) Associate Editors assign manuscripts to reviewers, collect these reviews, and make recommendations to the Section Lead Editors about acceptance, rejection, or requests for revision.
+     3. Associate Editors assign manuscripts to reviewers, collect these reviews, and make recommendations to the Section Lead Editors about acceptance, rejection, or requests for revision.

-   ii) Selection process
+   ii.
+Selection process

        * Members of the editorial board will be elected as needed by a two-thirds vote of the editorial board.
        * Managing editors and section lead editors will be selected by a two-thirds vote of the